Langtang Valley Trek Difficulty

 Spring (March – May) – Highly Recommended

 Langtang Valley in spring feels majestic as the valley bursts into color and life, and the weather gets pleasant.
 The trails are buzzing with wildlife, making it a fantastic time for both nature lovers and photographers.
-You can expect
+You can expect the best photography spots during this season.

 Autumn (September – November) – Most Recommended